Bush Turkeys Removal And Relocation Sydney

 The young dig themselves out of the nest and look after themselves, with no parental involvement.
 With the young left to fend for themselves, they are vulnerable to predation by feral cats.
 The eggs are sometimes eaten by dingoes, dogs, goannas and snakes, and were once a staple food of indigenous Australians.
 Bush Turkeys will often attack goannas that come near the nest, pecking the goannas ferociously and chasing them away.

-Bush Turkey Deterents.
+Bush Turkey Deterrents.

 1) Remove all trees and garden mulch from your garden and lay a big cement slab.
 Very successful method.
 One hundred percent success rate.
-Unfortunately if you have trees that drop leaves and you have garden mulch you are fair game for any wandering male bush turkey wanting to start a nest.
+Unfortunately, if you have trees that drop leaves and you have garden mulch, you are fair game for any wandering male bush turkey wanting to start a nest.

-If you have a very beautiful and expensive garden it does not look very nice with chicken mesh every where.
+If you have a very beautiful and expensive garden, it does not look very nice with chicken mesh everywhere.
 It just doesn't seem fair.

-3) One way of reducing nest building is to avoid having an exposed compost heap in the yard, which will be taken over by the male as a half built nest.
-Many people find them fascinating to watch as they start nest building, but by then it's difficult to stop them from planning to build there and causing subsequent damage to the garden.
+3) One way of reducing nest building is to avoid having an exposed compost heap in the yard, which the male will take over as a half-built nest.
+Many people find them fascinating to watch as they start nest building, but by then, it's difficult to stop them from planning to build there and causing subsequent damage to the garden.

-4) On the occasion I have applied very smelly dynamic lifter over the nest and garden beds and the smell and the faeces from the dynamic lifter sent the bush turkey a couple of doors down.
-Unfortunately when the dynamic lifter breaks down after a couple of weeks most of the time the turkey will come back.
+4) On the occasion, I have applied a very smelly dynamic lifter over the nest and garden beds, and the smell and the feces from the dynamic lifter sent the bush turkey a couple of doors down.
+Unfortunately, when the dynamic lifter breaks down after a couple of weeks, the turkey will come back most of the time.

 5) If that's unsuccessful, a pest controller can be called in to catch the offending male and relocate him away from your home.
 It's unlikely the Bush Turkey problem will be solved any time soon; just as with some other Australian animals, they have adapted well to human environments and have found a niche which allows them to exploit us very effectively.

 Bush Turkey Comments And Emails

 I have a big problem with a bush turkey destroying creek banks and native plantings.
 What do you charge to take him away - far away!
 I am at Lindfield, on the North Shore of Sydney.
 Comments: My in-laws live in Turramurra and have a bad bush turkey problem.
-They have been trying to discourage them from building nests in their beautiful bush gardens for about 3 years now and they have spent a fortune fixing up the damage the turkeys have caused.
-Is there a way of relocating them legally and how much would that cost?
+They have been trying to discourage them from building nests in their beautiful bush gardens for about three years now, and they have spent a fortune fixing up the damage the turkeys have caused.
+Is there a way of relocating them legally, and how much would that cost?
 Yours faithfully,

-We have 4 turkeys causing a big concern in our corner block in Pymble.
+We have four turkeys causing a big concern in our corner block in Pymble.
 Could you advise if it's possible to relocate them, and the cost of doing so?
-I am in Avalon 2107 and there is a turkey nest in the neighbouring yard.
-Both he and I want the pests removed so can you please call me to discuss options I've got some bush turkeys driving me absolutely insane - they are stealing my chickens' food and egg, and destroying parts of the garden.
+I am in Avalon 2107, and there is a turkey nest in the neighboring yard.
+Both he and I want the pests removed, so can you please call me to discuss options I've got some bush turkeys driving me absolutely insane - they are stealing my chickens' food and egg and destroying parts of the garden.
 How much is your relocation fee for bush turkeys?
 We are located in West Ryde, Thanks very much Patrick.

-Comments: Bush Turkey relocation - Hi i work at a holiday park on the central coast and our bush turkey population continues to grow.
+Comments: Bush Turkey relocation - Hi I work at a holiday park on the central coast, and our bush turkey population continues to grow.
 I wanted to enquire about relocating a couple of male turkeys to reduce the numbers.
 Can you provide any information and a quote for this service?
 Kind Regards, Michael

 We have five very scared and bloody chickens.
-Is there any cost involved in catching this turkey and relocating it please?
+Is there any cost involved in catching this turkey and relocating it, please?
 We have locked the chooks away in their enclosure (usually the door is left open for them to roam), we hose the turkey each time we see it but can't be there all the time.
 And this morning we have put a mirror at the entrance to the enclosure.
 At least now the chickens are moving more freely in the enclosure instead of huddled together in one corner and not daring to move for quite some time after the turkey has been hosed away.